 Sometimes – like when it’s a natural death – they may make a finding without having to open an inquiry.

 There has to be an inquiry if the person appears to have died from unexplained, violent or suspicious circumstances.

-There has to be a compulsory inquest if the person who died was:
+There has to be an inquiry if the person who died was:

 - in police custody

 - in prison

 - in an Oranga Tamariki - Ministry for Children home

 - in foster care or if they were a ward of state

 - under a mental health compulsory treatment order

 - in an institute for alcoholism or drug use